amceathron/homebridge-rpi-garage-door-opener/README.md

 Raspberry Pi GPIO garage door plugin for [Homebridge](https://github.com/nfarina/homebridge)

 # Before you start
-The project modifies a garage door opener that uses a single momentary push button mounted on the wall to move the garage door.
+The project modifies a garage door opener that uses a single momentary push button mounted on the wall.
 The button moves and stops the door and also changes the direction.

 # Hardware components
 You will need the following hardware components for your project:
 * Raspberry Pi
 * Relay that will turn your garage door opener on and off
 * Reed switch that will detect when your garage door is closed
-* Optional reed switch that will detect when your garage door is fully open.
-I intend to support configuration without this switch but I have not tested it yet.
+* Reed switch that will detect when your garage door is fully open

 Visit [Wiki](https://github.com/wacekz/homebridge-rpi-garage-door-opener/wiki) to read about hardware setup.

-If you don't have reed switches or you want to have just one switch that detects when your garage door is fully open, please rather use [homebridge-rasppi-gpio-garagedoor](https://github.com/benlamonica/homebridge-rasppi-gpio-garagedoor).
+If you don't have reed switches or you want to have just one switch, please rather use [homebridge-rasppi-gpio-garagedoor](https://github.com/benlamonica/homebridge-rasppi-gpio-garagedoor).

 # Note about reliability
 You may observe incorrect door status on your phone and unexpected behavior of your garage door.
 It happens because the plugin has very limited knowledge of what is going on with the door.
 With 2 sensors it only knows when the door is closed or fully open.
 It does not know what happens between those states especially when you start using wall switches or remote controls while the door is operating.